Hall & Oates: 1975–1977: First hits

-Hall and Oates left Atlantic Records after the release of War Babies to join RCA Records.
-Their first album for the new label, Daryl Hall & John Oates (often referred to by their fans as the silver album because of the silver foil material on the original album cover), was their first notable success.
-It contained the ballad "Sara Smile", a song Hall wrote for his aforementioned girlfriend Sara Allen.
-It also featured an album cover in which Hall and Oates are overly made up with cosmetic blush to the point where they looked like women, especially the long-haired and clean-shaven Hall.
-Hall later said in an interview for VH1's Behind the Music that he looked like "the girl I always wanted to go out with" on that album cover.
-This cover was made by Pierre LaRoche, who created Ziggy Stardust for David Bowie.
+After the release of War Babies in 1974, Hall & Oates left Atlantic Records to join RCA Records.
+Their first album for RCA, Daryl Hall & John Oates (often referred to by their fans as the silver album because of the silver foil material on the original album cover), was issued in 1975 and was their first notable success.
+The album contained the ballad "Sara Smile", a song Hall wrote for Sara Allen.
+The album cover depicted Hall & Oates, overly made up with cosmetic blush to the point where they looked feminine, especially the long-haired and clean-shaven Hall.
+Hall later said in an interview for VH1's Behind the Music that he looked like "the girl I always wanted to go out with" on the album cover.
+This cover was designed by Pierre LaRoche, who created the cover for Ziggy Stardust for David Bowie.

-"Sara Smile" became their first Top 10 hit, reaching No. 4 on the Billboard Hot 100 chart in June 1976.
-"She's Gone", re-released by Atlantic Records after "Sara Smile", also went to the Top 10, reaching No. 7 in October 1976.
-Hall and Oates followed those hits with the more pop-oriented album Bigger Than Both of Us later that year.
-Though the album's first single—the Philadelphia soul-oriented ballad "Do What You Want, Be What You Are"—barely made the Top 40, their second single, "Rich Girl", was a smash.
-The song was Hall and Oates's first No. 1 hit, reaching the top spot for the week ending March 26, 1977.
+"Sara Smile" became Hall & Oates' first Top 10 hit, reaching number 4 on the Billboard Hot 100 chart in June 1976.
+Atlantic subsequently re-released "She's Gone", which reached number 7 in October 1976, and Abandoned Luncheonette, which reached number 33 on the albums chart on November 20, 1976, and staying on for 38 weeks.

+Hall & Oates followed those hits with the more pop-oriented album Bigger Than Both of Us later that year.
+Although the album's first single—the Philadelphia soul-oriented ballad "Do What You Want, Be What You Are"—barely made the Top 40, their second single, "Rich Girl", was a smash.
+The song was Hall & Oates's first number 1 hit, reaching the top spot for the week ending March 26, 1977.